molzy/cameracontroller/README.md

 # Camera Controller for Visca Over IP Cameras
 This software is a Visca Over IP Camera Controller, built on Python.
 The software controls all PTZ functions and allows for presets to quickly move a camera to a predetermined position.
 Additionally, the software allows for a USB joystick to be used to control the camera, allowing for an alternative to expensive joystick controller products.

+The original version by [ubiav](https://github.com/ubiav) has been modified to allow for setting on-camera presets and adjusting the OSD setting, for the purpose of commissioning Sony VISCA cameras when they are to be used with a controller that recalls the presets stored in the camera.
+Only six are exposed in the current button layout of this software, however there are 16 available on the camera in total.
+The software could easily be extended to handle this if necessary.

 ![An example rendering of the Visca Over IP Camera Controller Software](images/screenshot1.png "Camera Controller")

 ## Visca Over IP